dbashford/mimosa-bower/README.md

 # Functionality

-Mimosa requires a valid `bower.json` at the root of project (in the same directory as `mimosa-config`).
+mimosa-bower requires a valid `bower.json` at the root of project (in the same directory as `mimosa-config`).

 ### When will a Bower install be kicked off?

-When `mimosa bower`, `mimosa watch` or `mimosa build` are executed, Mimosa will assess whether or not any packages need to be installed and install them to the `bower.bowerDir.path` directory, by default `.mimosa/bower/bower_components`.
+When `mimosa bower`, `mimosa watch` or `mimosa build` are executed, mimosa-bower will assess whether or not any packages need to be installed and install them to the `bower.bowerDir.path` directory, by default `.mimosa/bower/bower_components`.

-If `bower.copy.trackChanges` is set to `true` (the default), Mimosa keeps track of two artifacts to help it determine if installs need to occur.
+If `bower.copy.trackChanges` is set to `true` (the default), mimosa-bower keeps track of two artifacts to help it determine if installs need to occur.
 First, it keeps track of the `bower.json` that was last used for an install.
 If the current `bower.json` is different, an install will be executed.
-Second, Mimosa keeps track of the `bower` section of your project's `mimosa-config` for the last install.
+Second, mimosa-bower keeps track of the `bower` section of your project's `mimosa-config` for the last install.
 If it changes, an install will be executed.

 If `bower.copy.trackChanges` is set to `false` and `bower.bowerDir.clean` is set to `false`, Bower default processing will check to see if an install is necessary based on the contents of the `bower.bowerDir.path`.
 If it detects that nothing has changed, no install will be run.

-If `bower.copy.trackChanges` is set to `false` and `bower.bowerDir.clean` is set to `true` (not recommended), then Mimosa has no way to determine if an install is necessary so the Bower functionality does not register itself to be run during `mimosa watch` and `mimosa build`.
+If `bower.copy.trackChanges` is set to `false` and `bower.bowerDir.clean` is set to `true` (not recommended), then mimosa-bower has no way to determine if an install is necessary so the Bower functionality does not register itself to be run during `mimosa watch` and `mimosa build`.
 In this case it must be executed using the `mimosa bower` command.

 ### Where are assets initially copied?